 The study area contains resources of national and international importance.
-It is an important component of one of the last remaining large blocks of contiguous bottomland hardwoods in the Mississippi Alluvial Valley.
+It is an important component of the last remaining block of contiguous bottomland hardwoods in the Mississippi Alluvial Valley.
 The lower White River basin provides habitat for over 235 species of birds, 58 species of mammals, and 58 species of reptiles and amphibians.
 It is the most important wintering area for mallards in North America.
 The White and Arkansas Rivers and associated floodplain aquatic habitats provide habitat for at least 24 families and 132 species of fish and 37 species of freshwater mussels.
 It provides habitat for several federally listed species.

 The Three Rivers area holds several special designations.
-The lower White River basin carries designations as a Ramsar Wetland of International Importance and as an Audubon Society Important Bird Area.
+The lower White River basin has been designated as a Ramsar Wetland of International Importance and as an Important Bird Area by the Audubon Society.
 The lower Arkansas River is a state listed ecologically sensitive waterbody and is listed by the National Park Service on the Nationwide Rivers Inventory.